Special Project: House of Music, Loris Cecchini, 2001

 Talks

-For the 6th edition of Arte all'Arte, the curators Jérôme Sans and Pier Luigi Tazzi selected the project by Loris Cecchini for “Sonar – La Casa della Musica” in Colle di Val d’Elsa.
+On the occasion of the VI edition of Art to Art, has been chosen by the curators Jérôme Sans and Pier Luigi Tazzi the project Loris Cecchini per “Sonar – La Casa della Musica” a Colle di Val d'Elsa.

-"Loris Cecchini, winner of the competition for the creation of Sonar, the House of Music, collaborates with Alessandro Bagella on an ambitious project that spans both the exterior and interior of the building, covering 200 m2.
-On the facade, Cecchini plays with a linoleum covering, while inside, curved lines dominate, symbolizing sound waves, in the "fresco" that runs along all the walls, the mixing desk, and the bar counter.
+"Loris Cecchini, winner of the competition to design House of Music – Sonar, Together with Alessandro Bagella, they have realised an ambitious project that spans both the exterior and interior of the building, covering 200 m2.
+On the façade, Cecchini plays with a linoleum cladding, while inside, curved lines dominate, a metaphor for sound waves, in the ’fresco“ that runs along all the walls, in the mixing desk, and in the bar counter.

 A thin white design on gray, originating from a three-dimensional design software, the XZ axis (horizontal plane) to which perspective distortions and filters have been applied, creating a zeroed trompe-l'œil of continuous perspectival space.